GoogleCloudPlatform/cloud-builders-community/android/README.md

 These instructions assume that you have [Android SDK](https://developer.android.com/studio/index.html) installed and can build the subject Android application locally on your workstation.
 Steps to use:

-##### 1. Create a list of the android sdk packages you need for you builds and save it to the builder directory as 'packages.txt'.
+##### 1. Create a list of the android sdk packages you need for your builds and save it to the builder directory as 'packages.txt'.
 To generate the list from your workstation a script is provided:

   ```
   $ ./installed-package-list.sh